AndriiKot/SQL_SELECT_Mastery/lessons/_001_lesson/README.md

 #### Exercise

-1. Retrieve all columns from the 'actor' table using the column names.
+1. Get all columns from the 'actor' table using the column names.
-2. Retrieve all columns from the 'actor' table without using the column names.
+2. Get all columns from the 'actor' table without using the column names.
 3. Is the following query valid?

 ```sql